Aliases for VTCN1 Gene

 Previous GeneCards Identifiers for VTCN1 Gene

 This gene encodes a protein belonging to the B7 costimulatory protein family.
 Proteins in this family are present on the surface of antigen-presenting cells and interact with ligand bound to receptors on the surface of T cells.
 Studies have shown that high levels of the encoded protein has been correlated with tumor progression.
 A pseudogene of this gene is located on chromosome 20.
 Multiple transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Dec 2011]

 GeneCards Summary for VTCN1 Gene

 VTCN1 (V-Set Domain Containing T Cell Activation Inhibitor 1) is a Protein Coding gene.
-Among its related pathways are Cell adhesion molecules (CAMs).
-GO annotations related to this gene include receptor binding.
+Diseases associated with VTCN1 include Ovarian Cancer.
+Among its related pathways are Cell adhesion molecules (CAMs) and T Cell Co-Signaling Pathway: Ligand-Receptor Interactions.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding.
 An important paralog of this gene is CD276.

 Negatively regulates T-cell-mediated immune response by inhibiting T-cell activation, proliferation, cytokine production and development of cytotoxicity.
 When expressed on the cell surface of tumor macrophages, plays an important role, together with regulatory T-cells (Treg), in the suppression of tumor-associated antigen-specific T-cell immunity.
 Involved in promoting epithelial cell transformation.